Photo: Bosque de Ixtán

 What connects these communities are the forests and Indigenous histories.
 All well and good, so our questions lean toward the practicalities of visiting in a responsible, conscious, sustainable, eco-friendly way.

-Also see: Sierra Norte
+Also called: Sierra Norte

 Named after the illustrious President Benito Juárez, Oaxaca’s Sierra Juárez is an expansive territory known for its rich cultural and environmental diversity.